RedisGears/RedisGears/recipes/write_behind/snowflake/rs/README.md

 * Run `ID=<db-id> /opt/recipe/snowflake/rs/start-gear`.

 ### Basic tests
+If you created the example database, you can run the following tests to verify if your setup is working correctly.

 * From within `bdb-cli <db-id>`, `RG.DUMPREGISTRATIONS` will return a list of registrations.
 * Using `bdb-cli <db-id>`, invoke: